 Children are always welcome at ALL of our services, but the first Friday night of each month from September to June is especially designed for families.
 Tot Shabbat introduces Judaism to children not yet old enough to read.
 Our Family Services aims to last about one hour (but sometimes extends further if we add an extra song or two), followed by a festive Oneg Shabbat, and usually feature a different religious school grade.
 Services feature our fabulous Temple Shalom Youth and Teen Choirs with camp-style music on guitar to engage and uplift the congregation of all ages, while the Rabbi usually tells a story or offers a grade-appropriate sermon.
 Between Tot Shabbat and Family Services, often over 100 members join for a festive Potluck Shabbat Dinner in our Social Hall.
 Prospective Members or visitors are welcome at our Potluck Dinner as our guest; just email Membership@templeshalom.net to let us know you are coming!

-2nd Friday - Shir Shalom Music Shabbat or Soulful Shabbat Ruach, 7:30 PM
+Shir Shalom Music Shabbat or Soulful Shabbat Ruach

 We come together in song and celebration, as Shir Shalom, our amazing adult choir, enhances our worship, with the participation of the entire congregation always in mind.
-Every other month, the Shir Shalom Choir is joined by the Shabbat Ruach Band.
-The sermon message is brief and the focus is the music!
+On Occasion the Shir Shalom Choir is joined by the Shabbat Ruach Band.

-Our Traditional Shabbat at 7:30 PM usually includes a Torah Service and a sermon from the Rabbi.
-The music, featuring our talented accompanist Andrew Stewart, incorporates old standards and favorite new liturgy from the Reform repertoire.
+Our Traditional Shabbat usually includes a Torah Service and a sermon from the Rabbi.
+The music, featuring our talented accompanist, incorporates old standards and favorite new liturgy from the Reform repertoire.

 A guitar-accompanied, less formal service in the Sanctuary featuring Israeli, camp and contemporary folk music and an informal sermon/teaching by the Rabbi.

-An informal mix of traditional and contemporary worship styles in a brief and warm service environment.
+An informal mix of traditional and contemporary worship styles in a warm service environment.